-In addition to those uses of Leave Without Pay set out in EC 234.5, the Company recognizes that employees may, from time to time, have a need to request leave without pay on a limited basis to meet special-circumsumstances: I Company will not unreasonably deny any such requests providing: (3, M/3)
+In addition to those uses of Leave Without Pay set out in EC 234.5, the Company recognizes that employees may, from time to time, have a need to request leave without pay on a limited basis to meet special personal circumstances.
+The Company will not unreasonably deny any such requests providing:

-- (a) it deems such action is consistent with achieving its work program objectives at the time such leave would apply; - (b) the employee uses vacation credits which are in excess of the current year's entitlement in advance of such leave; and

-(c) banked time credits are exhausted in advance.
+- it deems such action is consistent with achieving its work program objectives at the time such leave would apply; - (b) the employee uses vacation credits which are in excess of the current year's entitlement in advance of such leave; and - (c) banked time credits are exhausted in advance.

-14.05 Maternity Related Leave Str A /01.7
+14.05 Maternity Related Leave

-Eligible employees shall be granted maternity related leave in accordance with the provisions of EC 234.6 and of the Canada Labour Code, Those provisions will include the following for employees who are eligible for UIC maternity leave benefits:
+Eligible employees shall be granted maternity related leave in accordance with the provisions of EC 234.6 and of the Canada Labour Code.
+Those provisions will include the following for employees who are eligible for UIC maternity leave benefits:

-- (a) where an employee is subject to a waiting period of two (2) weeks before receiving Unemployment Insurance (U.I.) maternity benefits, the Company will pay the employee, in each of these weeks, an allowance which is equivalent to the weekly U.I. benefit; 57/7793 - (b) during the following fifteen (15) week period, the Company will supplement the employee's weekly U.I. benefit to the extent of 93% of the employee's weekly salary at the time of commencing maternity leave.
+- (a) where an employee is subject to a waiting period of two (2) weeks before receiving Unemployment Insurance (U.I.) maternity benefits, the Company will pay the employee, in each ofthese weeks, an allowance which is equivalent to the weekly U.I. benefit: - (b) during the following fifteen (15) week period, the Company will supplement the employee's weekly U.I. benefit to the extent of 93% of the employee's weekly salary at the time of commencing maternity leave.